Broadway legend Carol Channing has died at age 97

 Theater producer David Merrick told her: "I don't want that silly grin with all those teeth that go back to your ears."
 Even though director Gower Champion had worked on her first Broadway hit, "Lend an Ear," he had doubts about Channing's casting.

-She was born Jan.
+Channing was born Jan.
 31, 1921, in Seattle, where her father, George Channing, was a newspaper editor.
-When his only child was 3 months old, he moved to San Francisco and worked as a writer for the Christian Science Monitor and as a lecturer.
+When his only child was 3 months old, he moved to San Francisco and worked as a writer for The Christian Science Monitor and as a lecturer.
 He later became editor-in-chief of Christian Science publications.

 At the age of 7, Channing decided she wanted to become an entertainer.
 She credited her father with encouraging her: "He told me you can dedicate your life at 7 or 97.
 And the people who do that are happier people."